johannschopplich/toon/README.md

 The benchmarks use datasets optimized for TOON's strengths (uniform tabular data).
 Real-world performance depends on your data structure.

 > [!NOTE]
-> CSV/TSV isn't shown in the token-efficiency chart because it doesn't encode nesting without flattening.
-For flat datasets, see CSV token counts in the [Retrieval Accuracy](#retrieval-accuracy) tables.
+> CSV/TSV doesn't support nested structures, so it's not included in this comparison.
+For flat datasets where CSV applies, see token counts and accuracy metrics in the [Retrieval Accuracy](#retrieval-accuracy) section.

 <!-- automd:file src="./benchmarks/results/token-efficiency.md" -->

-### Token Efficiency

 ```
 ⭐ GitHub Repositories       ██████████████░░░░░░░░░░░    8,745 tokens